-Let’s look at what these parts of Medicare cover: Part A is for anything related to hospital visits and is also known as inpatient care.
-Part B refers to all other health care services like yearly checkups, visits to specialists, flu shots, or other outpatient treatments.
+Let’s look at what these parts of Medicare cover: Part A is for anything related to hospital visits, also known as inpatient care.
+Part B refers to all other health care services like yearly checkups, specialist visits, flu shots, or other outpatient treatments.

 Original Medicare Coverage for Floridians